w314/notes/javaNotes/javaBasics.md

 - `Arrays.sort(myArray)`

-### 36 What are classes used for?

-A class is a template used to instantiate objects.

-A class used as the `type` for a `reference variable` determines what behaviors of an object can be invoked, and how any variables get initialized.

-We use classes to create a blueprint for objects.

-### 39 If I define a variable within a method, how can I access its value outside of the method?

-When a variable is declared in a Java program, it is attached to a specific scope within the program, which determines where the variable resides.
-The different scopes of a variable in Java are:

-- `Instance, or object scope` - The variable is attached to individual objects created from the class.
-- `Class, or static scope` - Resides on the class definition itself.
-- `Method scope` - Declared within a method block; only available within the method in which they are declared.
-- `Block scope` - Only exist within the specific control flow block (for, while, etc.)

-### 41 What is a constructor and how is it different from a method?

-A `constructor` is a special method that declares how an object is to be instantiated and initialized from the class "blueprint".

-- A constructor is declared like a method, except its method signature does not contain a return type, and a constructor always has the same name as the class.

-- The new object created by the constructor is always of the class in which the constructor is declared. this refers to the object which is being instantiated - it is used to initialize instance variables, or - to call other constructors (this is called constructor chaining)
-  There is another keyword important for constructors - the super keyword, which references the "super", or parent, class.
-  When invoked as a method (super()), the parent class constructor will be called.
-  A super() call (or a this() call) must be the first line of any constructor.
-- If not explicitly provided, the compiler will inject super() it on the first line implicitly.
-  The "default" constructor takes no arguments and simply calls super() (see above) - sometimes it is referred to as the "default, no-args" constructor.
-- However if we define our own constructor(s) in the class, we will not receive a default constructor from the compiler.

-#### Constructors vs. Methods

-- have no return types
-- have same name as class
-- provide no functionality to object
-- automatically called at object creation when a class is instanceated

 ### 42 array vs. ArrayList What is the difference between an array and an ArrayList?

 ### 46 compare strings If you received text input from the user, how would you go about comparing it to a value, like "yes" or "no"?